-In 2008, a Florida Department of Environmental Protection (FDEP) internal workgroup assessed the efficacy of sample collection techniques to determine the bioavailability and occurrence of categories of compounds, commonly referred to as emerging contaminants (EC).
-These substances, which have been detected in low concentrations in surface waters throughout the U.S. and abroad, include chemicals found in pharmaceuticals and personal care products, flame retardants, pesticides and their degradates, fragrances and flavorants, detergent degradates, plasticizers, solvents, and polycyclic aromatic hydrocarbons (Kolpin et al., 2002; Pal et al., 2010).
-Several of these compounds are known mutagens and endocrine disruptors; however, most of them are unregulated (CAS, 2013).
+In 2008, a Florida Department of Environmental Protection (DEP) internal workgroup assessed the efficacy of sample collection techniques to determine the bioavailability and occurrence of categories of compounds, commonly referred to as emerging contaminants (EC).
+These substances, which have been detected in low concentrations in surface waters throughout the U.S. and abroad, include chemicals found in pharmaceuticals and personal care products, flame retardants, pesticides and their degradates, fragrances and flavorants, detergent degradates, plasticizers, solvents, and polycyclic aromatic hydrocarbons (Kolpin et al. 2002; Pal et al. 2010).
+Several of these compounds are known mutagens and endocrine disruptors; however, most of them are unregulated (Chemical Abstracts Service [CAS] 2013).

-The FDEP workgroup reconvened in January 2013 to evaluate how it could respond to the growing problem.
-The 2013 FDEP workgroup recommended that a study be conducted to investigate likely causes of biological effects by employing screening assays to detect ecological effects, such as estrogenic activity occurring in Florida’s waters.
+The DEP workgroup reconvened in 2013 to evaluate how it could respond to the growing problem.
+It recommended carrying out a study to investigate the likely causes of biological effects by employing screening assays to detect ecological effects, such as estrogenic activity, occurring in Florida’s waters.

-By 2016, the workgroup developed a study design that was deployed in March 2017.
-Site selection for the study was based on the detection frequency of a known wastewater tracer compound (sucralose) coming from monthly sampling done at 78 statewide surface water trend network sites conducted in 2012 and 2015.
-The main objective of the study was to evaluate novel sampling techniques and technologies, analytical methods, and toxicological assays for the study of emerging contaminants in Florida rivers.
-The study utilized varying types of sample collection devices and analytical methods to address the objective using a small-scale study design.
+By 2016, the workgroup had developed a study design that was deployed in 2017.
+Site selection for the study was based on the detection frequency of a known wastewater tracer compound (sucralose) based on monthly sampling conducted at 78 statewide surface water Trend Network sites in 2012 and 2015.
+The main objective of the study was to evaluate novel sampling techniques and technologies, analytical methods, and toxicological assays for EC in Florida rivers.
+The study used varying types of sample collection devices and analytical methods to address the objective, applying a small-scale study design.
 A wide range of compounds were evaluated because of the ubiquitous nature of EC.

-1.1 Historical context
+1.1 Historical Context

-Monitoring for chemical tracers in the environment is a powerful tool for characterizing anthropogenic pollutants and identifying potential pollutant sources (i.e. point and non-point sources).
-The compound sucralose (trade name Splenda) is an effective compound to use as a tracer.
-The characteristics that make sucralose useful as a tracer include its presence in domestic wastewater discharge at detectable levels, no natural occurrence, low toxicity, high solubility in water, ineffective metabolization and removal by wastewater treatment processes, and its persistence in the environment (Labare and Alexander 1993; Oppenheimer et al. 2011; Soh et al. 2011; Tollefsen et al. 2012).
-FDEP's monitoring of sucralose has helped identify sites for intensive study and to track contaminant migration routes in surface water and groundwater.
+Monitoring for chemical tracers in the environment is a powerful tool for characterizing anthropogenic pollutants and identifying potential pollutant sources (i.e., point and nonpoint sources).
+Sucralose (trade name Splenda) is an effective compound to use as a tracer because it is present in domestic wastewater discharge at detectable levels, does not occur naturally, has low toxicity, is highly soluble in water, is ineffectively metabolized and removed by wastewater treatment processes, and persists in the environment (Labare and Alexander 1993; Oppenheimer et al. 2011; Soh et al. 2011; Tollefsen et al. 2012).
+DEP's monitoring of sucralose has helped to identify sites for intensive study and to track contaminant migration routes in surface water and groundwater.

-To better understand the extent of Florida’s freshwater resources potentially affected by emerging contaminants, FDEP's Division of Environmental Assessment and Restoration (DEAR) began to collect and analyze wastewater tracers and imidacloprid in its status and trend monitoring networks (FDEP 2015).
-DEAR sampled statewide for sucralose in both monitoring networks in 2012 (Seal et al. 2016) and for sucralose, the pharmaceuticals acetaminophen, carbamazepine, and primidone, and the neonicotinoid pesticide imidacloprid in both monitoring networks in 2015 (Silvanima et al. 2018).
+To better understand the extent of Florida’s freshwater resources potentially affected by EC, DEP's Division of Environmental Assessment and Restoration (DEAR) began to collect and analyze samples for wastewater tracers and imidacloprid in its Status and Trend Monitoring Networks (DEP 2015).
+DEAR sampled statewide for sucralose in both networks in 2012 (Seal et al. 2016), and for sucralose, the pharmaceuticals acetaminophen, carbamazepine, and primidone, and the neonicotinoid pesticide imidacloprid in both networks in 2015 (Silvanima et al. 2018).
 All of these compounds are hydrophilic and therefore may be highly mobile in the freshwater environment (Bonmatin et al. 2015; Jenner and Smithson 1989; Wishart et al. 2006).